-Hello Stage Parents.
-I am Mommy Jazz, I’m writing this long article because of the overwhelming response to my Stage Mom Blues Blog (TY).
-I try to answer all queries, personal and forum emails, but same questions kept coming from different Smarties.
-I hope you find this article (sorry for the length) interesting and enjoyable.
-Most of the parts are my replies to other Smarties (Smart Parenting e-group members).
-I also hope other parents who are into modelling business and those with more casting experience can input more reliable info.
-I also need to add that I am not a talent scout, I don’t have any connection with any advertising company, any agency or inside connection with anyone in this industry.
-I hope this blog can help you get your kid into commercial modelling YOURSELF not through me.
-I am just a Stage Mother who would like to share my own insights on commercial modelling.
+Hello Stage Parents!
+I am Mommy Jazz, I put up this site to give my insights as a parent of a child model.
+You will find great deal of tips on how to get your child into commercial modeling in the Philippines.
+Please note that I am not a talent scout, I don’t have any connection with any advertising company, any agency or inside connection with anyone in this industry.
+I hope this blog can help you get your kid into commercial modeling YOURSELF not through me.
+I am just a Stage Mother who would like to share my own insights on commercial modeling.
 With my workload as a freelance writer and a fulltime mom, I can not grant request to view online albums or links to images to see if their child is fit to model.
-If you think your child is and has the will, please go get an agent.
+If you think your child is and has the will, please sign up under an agency.
+The agent acts as the “middle man” between the model and casting opportunities.
+A list of Modeling agencies and Talent Management offices can be found in this blog.

 A concise article I wrote on stage parenting can be viewed at this schoolkid.ph link.
-It states 5 questions you need to ask yourself before getting your kid into modelling.
+It states 5 questions you need to ask yourself before getting your kid into modeling.

 Now let’s go directly to the big question: